LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 You will see that Elasticsearch server is running on localhost at port 9200(red box).

-Let's recap real quick.
-When a user(client) sends a request to the server, the server sends a search query to the Elasticsearch server.
-A REST API is used to query the documents and this query is sent to the endpoint http://localhost:9200.
+A REST API is used to send a request to the Elasticsearch server.
+The request is sent to the endpoint http://localhost:9200.

 We will use cURL command line tool to check whether the request is received by Elasticsearch server.